coolcarly/coolcarly.github.io/docs/phd/lessons.md

 *Note:* This is a page about struggles and victories during my PhD.
 I am currently in my third year of PhD.
 This means that I am writing and finishing up experimental work.
 Why not share some of the things that I have been going through and some things that I have learned?

-I also have a post about [Things to consider before starting a PhD](./considerations-for-phd.md)
+I also have a post about [Things to consider before starting a PhD](./considerations-for-phd.md) If I could do my PhD differently, what would I do?
+Check it out here.

+## You don't have to agree with your supervisors.
+Throughout my PhD, my supervisors would tell me experiments to do.
+I would always listen to them and do the experiments that were suggested (sometimes I thought they were not relevant).
+Then, when I'd present the data a week later, I would get comments like "why did you do this?" "why waste your time on this?".
+It was very frustrating; however, I have learned to make a note of what they say and only do it if I believe it is valuable.
+Also, if they tell me to do the experiment 3 times (at different time points), then I will do it, because I can guarantee that in every meeting, they forget what happened at the previous one.

-#### If you're worried that you have no data in your first two years, Don't stress.
+## If you're worried that you have no data in your first two years, Don't stress.
 A PhD can be done in under a year.

 Its true.
 A PhD is a process.
 You learn, you get trained on how to do research, you make mistakes and stress over the smallest things.
 But everything you do in your first two years only builds you up to be a better researcher.